yugabyte/yugabyte-db/docs/content/preview/secure/security-checklist.md

 ## Enable authentication

 Authentication requires that all clients provide valid credentials before they can connect to a YugabyteDB cluster.
 YugabyteDB stores authentication credentials internally in the YB-Master system tables.
-The authentication mechanisms available to clients depend on what is supported and exposed by the YSQL, YCQL, and YEDIS APIs.
+The authentication mechanisms available to clients depend on what is supported and exposed by the YSQL and YCQL APIs.

 For more information, see [Authentication in YugabyteDB](../authentication/).